kevinlekiller/linux_intel_display_overclocking/README.md

 It helps if you know the monitor can be overclocked to the refresh rate/timings you desire before starting.
 If you have access to an Nvidia GPU, those can overclock using xorg.conf, by disabling some verifications.
 I'm not sure if AMD GPU's can overclock on Linux, it might be possible.
-If you have access to a Windows operating system, Intel / AMD / Nvidia GPU's can overclock monitors using their driver utilities.
-It helps knowing this information because it can be tedious to do the trial and error to find the timings with an Intel GPU on Linux.

 --------
 ##Software required: